jhauberg/comply/README.md

 <br/>

-`comply` is a style compliance checker (or linter) for sources written in C99 that uses static code analysis through pattern matching to look for things that could be improved.
+`comply` is a style compliance checker (or linter) for sources written in C99.

+Its goal is to help programmers write better code by making consistency and style issues apparent and obvious.

+**Improve your code**

+By way of static code analysis (see [Pattern matching](#pattern-matching)), `comply` looks for things that could be improved in terms of readability and consistency and provides helpful hints and suggestions.

 ![](assets/example.png "An example of reported violations in Xcode")

-<sub>*It's recommended to always enable all warnings and errors that your compiler provides and use `comply` as a supplement.*</sub>
+> *It's recommended to always enable all warnings and errors that your compiler provides and use `comply` as a supplement.*

 **Strict style compliance**